How to Recycle Commercial Cardboard Waste?

 - The cardboard is then mixed with water so it turns into a grey water and cardboard pulp.

 - Then, with filtering mechanisms contamination and impurities are removed from the material.

 - The clean cardboard fiber pulp is then mixed and pressed into a ‘noodle’ shape.

 - The cardboard is fed to a paper making machine.

 - This machine removes the water from the paper paste so the material is dried to make long paper sheets.

-- The dried paper sheets are then rolled on a large spool which can way 6.5 tons.
+- The dried paper sheets are then rolled on a large spool which can weigh 6.5 tons.

-- With these spools any kind of cardboard can be produced, such as cardboard boxes.
+- With these spools anything made of cardboard can be produced, such as cardboard boxes.

 Find out more about the cardboard recycling process in this infographic from Earth911.com.